ngs-docs/2017-ucsc-metagenomics/slice.rst

 Slicing and dicing with k-mers
 ==============================

+(Note, this won't work with amplified data.)

+---

 At the comamand line, create a new directory and extract some data::

    cd /mnt